masesgroup/JNet/src/documentation/articles/API_extensibility.md

 As exposed before, each object, like `Panel` instance, exposes (hidden in the editor) two properties.

 Explaining the code:
-* The first line creates a JVM object in C# style: `Container` lives in the CLR and has its counterpart in the JVM.
+* The first line creates a JVM™ object in C# style: `Container` lives in the CLR and has its counterpart in the JVM™.
 * The `result` is a **dynamic** object that can be used to extract data or invokes other methods on the result of `getLayout` which is an object of type `LayoutManager`.

 ## API exendibility limitation

-Starting from the assumption that JCOBridge does not make any code injection, or compilation, within JVM side, the actual limitation is related to something missing within the JVM.
+Starting from the assumption that JCOBridge does not make any code injection, or compilation, within JVM™ side, the actual limitation is related to something missing within the JVM™.
-In the [JVM callbacks](jvm_callbacks.md) article there is an explanation of how works callbacks.
+In the [JVM™ callbacks](jvm_callbacks.md) article there is an explanation of how works callbacks.
-**The callback feature needs a concrete class in the JVM and if it does not exist there is no way to use it from JNet.**
+**The callback feature needs a concrete class in the JVM™ and if it does not exist there is no way to use it from JNet.**